Venezuela crisis: Familiar geopolitical sides take shape

 The U.S. and Russia already are at odds over Syria's civil war, and the Venezuelan crisis has the potential to add further strain.
 Russian-U.S. ties have sunk to post-Cold War lows over Moscow's support of separatists in Ukraine and allegations of Russian meddling in the 2016 U.S. election.

-"We view the attempt to usurp power in Venezuela as something that contradicts and violates the foundations and principles of international law," said Dmitry Peskov, spokesman for President Vladimir Putin.
+"We view the attempt to usurp power in Venezuela as something that contradicts and violates the foundations and principles of international law," said Kremlin spokesman Dmitry Peskov.

+In a phone call with Maduro, President Vladimir Putin expressed support, noting that "destructive foreign interference tramples on basic norms of the international law," and called for a peaceful dialogue, according to the Kremlin.

 Venezuela's status as a major oil producer — it has the world's largest underground oil reserves, but crude production continues to crash — means its political instability has deep implications globally.